 access to the study database.

 For studies with CRFs, this will involve comparing a

 sample of data points from the CRFs of three specific subjects to their medical

 records, as well as cross referencing with the database.

-A member of the research team must be available to
+You must make a member of the research team available to

-answer the monitor questions for at least 30 minutes at the start of the visit and 30 minutes at the end.
+answer questions for at least 30 minutes at the start of the visit and 30 minutes at the end.

 The completed report will be sent to the principal